edamianreynoso/arc-assb-controller/paper/main_draft.md

 ### 1.3 Scope

 We do not claim our model captures the full complexity of human emotion or its phenomenology.
 We treat the various internal variables (arousal, valence, narrative intensity) **strictly as functional signals** that modulate processing and prioritization.
 Any use of terms like "affect," "rumination," or "anxiety" refers to these functional dynamics within the control system, not to biological or conscious experience.
-Our contribution is demonstrating that such functional states require explicit control mechanisms to remain stable [EDITADO].
-Finally, our state dynamics are designed for functional plausibility rather than biological fidelity, and formal stability analysis (e.g., Lyapunov proofs) remains as future work [ACLARAR: Sugerencia - Mencionar que la estabilidad se valida empíricamente vía ASSB ante la complejidad no lineal del sistema].
+Our contribution is demonstrating that such functional states require explicit control mechanisms to remain stable.
+Finally, our state dynamics are designed for functional plausibility rather than biological fidelity.
+Given the non-linear complexity of the integrated system, formal stability analysis (e.g., Lyapunov proofs) remains as future work; currently, stability is validated empirically through the rigorous ASSB protocol across diverse perturbation scenarios.
 Current validation is based on empirical benchmarking across a wide range of conditions.

-### 1.4 Glossary and Notation [EDITADO]
+### 1.4 Glossary and Notation

 To ensure clarity and LaTeX-friendly conversion, acronyms and symbols are summarized here.